 John Stuart Mill

-But Americans are committing Mill’s “worst offense” more and more.
+Americans are committing Mill’s “worst offense” more and more.
 But why?
 How did we get to this culture of character assassinations?
-Obviously, there are multiple and complex causes at work and I don’t presume to offer a convincing account.
+Obviously, there are multiple and complex causes at work and I don’t presume to offer a completely convincing account.
 But here is just a sketch of what I take to be a very plausible and well-received explanation among philosophers and political scientists:

 (1) Our culture has become more and more widely politicized: food, coffee, cars, music, clothes, religion, education, sports, stores, and so on signal political allegiances and ways of life (a good account of how this came to be is given by Bill Bishop in his book The Big Sort; for a helpful video overview, go here).